MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 Consider these examples:

 *Baseless praise: weak*

-    I am excited to apply to GeneriCo because we both value high quality code and making awesome products.
+"I am excited to apply to GeneriCo because we both value high quality code and making awesome products."

 *Viewpoint of a customer, not an employee: weak*

-    Your company keeps information organized so it's easy to reference.
-I enjoy shopping online and especially like it when the experience is streamlined.
+"Your company keeps information organized so it's easy to reference.
+I enjoy shopping online and especially like it when the experience is streamlined."

 *Familiarity with the industry: strong*

-    A cloud-based point of sale allows businesses to centralize their transaction data like never before.
-    I would love to help build GeneriCo's product and finally bring retail to the cloud.
+"A cloud-based point of sale allows businesses to centralize their transaction data like never before.
+I would love to help build GeneriCo's product and finally bring retail to the cloud."

 *Understanding their challenges: strong*

-    GeneriCo's userbase is growing fast.
-I've dealth with scaling databases and leveraged my mathematics background to develop faster algorithms that enabled further growth.
+"GeneriCo's userbase is growing fast.
+I've dealth with scaling databases and leveraged my mathematics background to develop faster algorithms that enabled further growth."

 **Talking Points**